-- The butter sculpting booth (in the Dairy Building, corner of Judson Avenue and Underwood Street) is a Minnesota State Fair exhibit sponsored by Midwest Dairy Association’s 3,000-plus dairy farmers.
+- The butter sculpting booth (in the Dairy Building, corner of Judson Avenue and Underwood Street) is a Minnesota State Fair exhibit sponsored by Midwest Dairy Association’s nearly 3,500 dairy farmers.
 It’s one of the most popular attractions at the fair.

 - On opening day of the State Fair, the newly crowned Princess Kay of the Milky Way has her likeness carved in butter.
 The sculpting continues throughout the fair with the other 11 Princess Kay finalists serving as models for butter sculptures.

 - Each sculpture is carved from a 90‐pound block of Grade A butter, which is produced exclusively for this event by Associated Milk Producers, Inc. (AMPI), in New Ulm.

 - 2018 is artist Linda Christensen’s 47th year creating butter sculptures during the State Fair.
 Linda has sculpted more than 500 butter sculptures throughout the years, including likenesses of David Letterman, former Minnesota First Lady Mary Pawlenty and Big Bird.

 - Butter sculpting at the State Fair began as a way to highlight Minnesota’s claim as the “butter capital of the nation.”

 - Various butter sculptures were featured at the Minnesota State Fair from 1898 through 1927.
 In 1965, the American Dairy Association of Minnesota began its tradition of having the likenesses of dairy princesses sculpted in butter and constructed the original booth.
 In 2008, a larger, more energy efficient butter‐sculpting booth was unveiled.